28th Feb 2018

 This week we have also taken stock of a new (to us at least), working U-Matic, further improving our resiliency for future transfers on this format.

-So if you have any content locked away on a legacy tape format now is definitely the time to get it digitise before decks like U-Matic become obsolete.
+So if you have any content locked away on a legacy tape format now is definitely the time to get it digitised before decks like U-Matic become obsolete.